julianbooher/movie-sagas/README.md

 ## Usage

 - Main page is the gallery of movies stored in the database.
-- Clicking on a movie poster takes the user to a page where they can view the details about that particular movie.
+- Clicking on a movie poster takes the user to a page where they can view the details about that particular movie, or delete it from the database.
+- On the details page, there is an option to edit the details which will take the user to the edit details page.
+The current details are filled in on the input fields, and the user can update them with a live preview of the changes.
-- Clicking "submit a movie" in the header takes the user to a page to submit a new movie to the database.
+- Clicking "Submit a Movie" in the header takes the user to a page to submit a new movie to the database.
 - There is a preview section on the submit a movie page, ensuring that the picture the user is uploading will look good!

 ## Built With

-HTML, CSS, JavaScript, React, React-Redux, React-Redux-Saga, postgresql, Node.js, axios.
+HTML, CSS, Material-UI, JavaScript, React, React-Redux, React-Redux-Saga, postgresql, Node.js, axios.

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.